Jiab77/android-tools/README.md

-# android-tools
+# Android Tools

-Just a little collection of basic scripts related to Android and adb
+Just a little collection of basic scripts related to Android and adb.